Bran Stark: A Game of Thrones

-In A Game of Thrones (1996), Bran accidentally sees Queen Cersei Lannister and her twin brother Ser Jaime having sex; whereupon he is pushed from the window by Jaime to keep the incest a secret, but he survives in a coma.
-Although it is speculated by some characters that Jaime and Cersei pushed Bran, there were no public accusations made against the crown.
-While Bran remains unconscious, a fire is set at an opposite tower as a distraction while an attempt is made on his life.
-Catelyn, who has remained with Bran while Robb takes care of the fire, is able to delay the assassin long enough for Bran's direwolf, Summer, to kill him.
-Senseless, Bran dreams of his falling from the tower and of a three-eyed crow that offers to teach him to fly.
-With the crow's guidance, Bran wakes; but having been crippled by the fall, he is unable to walk.
-Thereafter he relies on the giant simpleton Hodor to move around, and a harness designed by Tyrion Lannister to ride a horse.
-When Robb rides south to relieve Ned's arrest in King's Landing, Bran becomes the acting Lord of Winterfell.
+At the beginning of A Game of Thrones (1996), Bran accidentally witnesses Queen Cersei Lannister and her twin brother, Ser Jaime Lannister, having sex during King Robert Baratheon's visit to Winterfell, the seat of House Stark.
+Jaime pushes him out of the castle tower window he had climbed to hide the sibling incest, but he survives and falls into a coma.
+Although some characters speculate that Jaime and Cersei pushed Bran, no public accusations were made against the Crown.
+While Bran lies comatose, a fire is ignited at a nearby tower as a diversion, and an attempt on his life is carried out.
+Lady Catelyn Stark, his mother, who has remained with Bran while his eldest brother, Robb, takes care of the fire, is able to delay the assassin long enough for Bran's direwolf, Summer, to kill him.
+Senseless, Bran dreams of his plunge from the tower, accompanied by a three-eyed raven that offers to teach him to fly.
+Guided by the raven, Bran awakens, but the fall has left him paralyzed, unable even to feel his legs.
+Thereafter, he relies on the giant simpleton Hodor to get around and on a harness designed by Tyrion Lannister, who is disabled by dwarfism, to ride a horse.
+When Robb rides south in reaction to the arrest of his father, Hand of the King Lord Eddard "Ned" Stark, by the Lannisters in King's Landing in the wake of Robert's death, Bran becomes the acting lord of Winterfell.

 A Clash of Kings

-1998's A Clash of Kings finds Robb named King in the North, and Bran, as Robb's heir, rules Winterfell in his brother's absence.
+In 1998's A Clash of Kings, Robb is named King in the North, and Bran, as Robb's heir, rules Winterfell in his brother's absence.
 When Theon Greyjoy betrays the Starks and captures Winterfell, Bran and Rickon escape, aided by the wildling Osha.
 To hide his failure, Theon has two other children murdered and proclaims them to be Bran and Rickon.
-Having been hiding in the crypts of Winterfell, Bran and his companions emerge to find the castle in ruins.
+Having been hiding in the crypts of Winterfell, Bran and his companions emerge to find the castle in ruins, having been sacked by Ramsay Snow and a small garrison from House Bolton.
 They come upon a mortally wounded Maester Luwin, who advises their traveling party to split.
-Osha takes Rickon in the direction of White Harbor, while Bran, Hodor, Meera, and Jojen Reed set off north to seek the three-eyed crow.
-Meanwhile, Bran has slowly accepted the veracity of his dreams, and his ability to psychically inhabit Summer, which makes him a type of skin-changer known as a warg.
+Osha takes Rickon in the direction of White Harbor, while Bran, Hodor, Meera Reed, and Jojen Reed set off north to seek the three-eyed raven of Bran's dreams.
+Meanwhile, Bran has slowly accepted the veracity of his dreams and his ability to psychically inhabit Summer, which makes him a type of skin-changer known as a warg.

 A Storm of Swords

-Bran, Hodor, Meera and Jojen travel north to the Wall in search of the three-eyed crow in A Storm of Swords (2000).
+Bran, Hodor, Meera, and Jojen travel north to the Wall in search of the three-eyed raven in A Storm of Swords (2000).